How are Car Sensors Used to Improve A Car’s Performance?

-Also called the O2 sensor, the oxygen sensor is an important part of how your vehicle handles emissions.
-It lets your diagnostic computer know how much unburned fuel is still present in the exhaust.
-If the mixture of air and fuel is correct, very little will be measured.
-This sensor monitors if your fuel is rich, lean, or just average, which is right where it should be.
-Based on information from the O2 sensor, the PCM alters the amount of fuel put into the mixture.
+The front bank oxygen sensors are located on or near the exhaust manifold.
+These sensors measure the exhaust emission levels immediately after combustion.
+The second bank of oxygen sensors are located after the catalytic converter; as to monitor the emission levels after it’s gone through the converter.
+If the mixture of air and fuel is correct, very little will change.
+This sensor monitors if your fuel is rich, lean, or average, which is right where it should be.
+Based on information from the oxygen sensor, the powertrain control module (PCM) alters the amount of fuel put into the mixture.

-The MAP sensor
+The MAP Sensor

 The MAP, or manifold absolute pressure sensor, monitors the intake volume to change the frequency or voltage if the pressure in the manifold changes.
 Essentially, it’s a component of ignition system and relays data from the intake manifold, to the ECU/PCM.
 If adjustments are needed, the ECU will adjust the ignition spark level to ensure the fuel burns efficiently.
 When the sensor doesn’t work, reduced performance is the result.
 It is recommended to have a professional mechanic complete the MAP sensor replacement as it will require resetting error codes in the ECU.

 Throttle Position Sensor

 The throttle position sensor reports the position of the gas pedal to the ECU.
 The computer then adjusts the position of the throttle plate, which helps determine the amount of air flow to the engine and the amount of fuel to be injected for the required ratio of air-fuel mixture.
 The throttle position sensor also plays a part in the shifting of gears in an automatic transmission.
 If this sensor stops working, the car's computer will not be able to calculate the right amount of fuel to be injected in the system, and it may not be able to change the gears.
 If it becomes damaged, you will need a professional mechanic to replace the throttle position sensor.